kastle-lab/llms-and-kg-engineering/index.md

 The purpose of this symposium is to draw together the disparate efforts, events, and organizers in this space and to provide a common platform for coordinating research activities more broadly and facilitate the exchange of cutting edge research and results.

 ## Recent News
-* Alessandro Oltemari confirmed for Keynote Speaker!
+* Alessandro Oltramari confirmed for Keynote Speaker!
 * Organizing Committee established: Pascal Hitzler, Andrea Nuzzolese, Catia Pesquita, Cogan Shimizu

 ## Emerging Events